oslabs-beta/tkyo-drift/tkyo-drift/README.md

 ## Training Ingestion

+Usage: `tkyo train <path to data> <column name> <ioType>`

-`tkyoDriftSetTraining.js(filepath, columnName, ioType)` handles full dataset ingestion for baseline creation.
+You can call on the training embedding function using the cli command `tkyo train <path to data> <column name> <ioType>`.
+This will call the `tkyoDriftSetTraining.js(filepath, columnName, ioType)` function which passes in your arguments and handles full dataset ingestion for baseline creation.
 It:

 - Accepts a filepath that contains `columnName` and how you want to reference it as `ioType`.
 - Captures text level, model independent scalar metrics.